Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Introduction

 \textbf{Application:} The IGBO framework not only provides immediate interpretability guarantees but also opens avenues for human-in-the-loop model alignment and task-specific model specialization, which we explore in later sections (Section \ref{sec:methodology}, \ref{sec:discussion}).

-\textbf{Contributions:} This paper makes the following contributions: \begin{itemize}[noitemsep, topsep=2pt] \item We introduce the \textbf{IGBO framework}, which integrates structured domain knowledge (via a DAG) into gradient-based learning through a differentiable TIG-based \emph{Argument Satisfaction} function $H_k(\mathbf{X}, \theta)$, addressing both interpretability constraints and OOD issues in attribution. \item We propose an \textbf{Optimal Path Oracle} that learns to generate data-manifold-aware integration paths, enabling robust TIG computation while providing a flexible trade-off between path quality and computational cost via parameters $K$ and $M$. \item We establish \textbf{theoretical guarantees} including convergence to Pareto-stationary points via projection mapping $\mathcal{P}$ (Theorems \ref{thm:aligned_complete}, \ref{thm:conflict_complete}), robustness to gradient noise (Theorem \ref{thm:noise_characterization}), and statistical validity of DAG construction via Central Limit Theorem approximation (Section \ref{sec:graph_clt}). \item We provide \textbf{empirical validation} demonstrating IGBO's capability to enforce complex DAG constraints on both synthetic and real-world time-series data with minimal compromise on predictive accuracy. \end{itemize}
+\textbf{Contributions:} This paper makes the following contributions: \begin{itemize}[noitemsep, topsep=2pt] \item We introduce the \textbf{IGBO framework}, which integrates structured domain knowledge (via a DAG) into gradient-based learning through a differentiable TIG-based \emph{Relative Importance Score} $H_k(\mathbf{X}, \theta)$, addressing both interpretability constraints and providing a principled bi-objective optimization method. \item We propose a \textbf{geometric projection mapping} $\mathcal{P}$ that gives a closed-form solution for the two-objective steepest descent direction, and we prove convergence to Pareto-stationary points (Theorems \ref{thm:aligned_complete}--\ref{thm:convergence_pareto}) and robustness to gradient noise (Theorem \ref{thm:noise_characterization}). \item We establish \textbf{statistical guarantees} for the CLT-based DAG construction, including unconditional acyclicity for the median threshold and conditional acyclicity/transitivity for higher confidence levels (Section \ref{sec:graph_clt}). \end{itemize}